 Dwindling populations have landed the Piping Plovers on the federal Endangered Species List.
-Delaware’s Piping Plover Program monitors these beach-nesting birds, provides habitat protection and educates the beach-going public.
+DNREC’s Piping Plover Program monitors these beach-nesting birds, provides habitat protection and educates the beach-going public.

 Coastal Avian Biologist

 Since Piping Plovers were added to the federal Endangered Species List as “threatened,” protections of nesting areas have been instituted and the Atlantic Coast population has doubled.

-As piping plovers begin arriving in Delaware, the Division of Fish and Wildlife monitors their activities, along with other beach-nesting species.
+As piping plovers begin arriving in Delaware, the DNREC Division of Fish and Wildlife monitors their activities, along with other beach-nesting species.

 Areas that have been identified as suitable nesting habitat are closed in order to provide disturbance-free zones where the plovers can nest.